lrb924/Collateral_Damage/README.md

 ## Conclusion

-While wartime may have had an effect on the markets we studied, we cannot reaasonably conclude that war was the primary catalyst for the movements we observed.
+While wartime may have had an effect on the markets we studied, we cannot reasonably conclude that war was the primary catalyst for the movements we observed.
 This is made clear by the fact that the major changes we found in our dataset coincide directly with changes in inflation and interest rates during the periods that we chose for our investigation.
 We know for sure that those particular variables affect the markets we studied, and have to assume that they are most responsible for the changes in our datasets.

 Understanding the role of inflation and interest rates in our data allowed us to ask ourselves "What other variables could be at play here?"
 Through further research and discussion we came up with: easing of COVID-19 restrictions, supply chain distruptions caused by the pandemic, America's level of involvement in each war, the seasonality of gas prices, the 2008 recession, and the political affliation of the sitting president are all potential variables that could affect what we are seeing.
 Due to the number of potential variables outside of what we analyzed in this study, we find it dificult to predict definitively that gas prices will rise, just because there is an existing war.